30.09.2020Good Governance and Collaboration key to Melbourne’s COVID-19 Road to Recovery

 • Arts and Culture Taskforce: Chair, CfM CEO Martine Letts

-• International Education Economy: Chair, Vice Chancellor of University of Melbourne, Duncan Maskell
+• International Education Economy: Chair, Deputy Vice Chancellor (International) University of Melbourne, Professor Michael Wesley

 • Not for Profit Taskforce: Chair, Scott Chapman, CEO Royal Flying Doctors Service